it-dept-cis/RABET-V-Pilot/for_consideration/Security_Service_Requirements/Authentication_Requirements.md

 >Reference: CIS Security Best Practices for Non-Voting Election Technology A1.1.8

 - Organization admins have access to an inventory of their users - Maintain an inventory of all accounts organized by authentication system.
-Maintain an up-to-date list of accounts for each system and tie each account to an individual person wherever possible and having this ability in the platform helps organizations manage their users.
+Maintain an up-to-date list of accounts for each system and tie each account to an individual person wherever possible.
+Having this ability in the platform helps organizations manage their users.

 Applies to: Web Components